thanyalukj/thanyalukj.github.io/index.md

 # thanyalukj.github.io

-I'm an engineering manager at Unity Technologies.

-## Galaxy Shooter
+## Galaxy Shooter Privacy Policy
-This is my hobby project.
-So, I can understand how game developers use Unity and Unity's tools.
+Galaxy Shooter is built Using Unity.
+Please see [Unity's Privacy Policy](https://unity3d.com/legal/privacy-policy) for information about what data is being collected.